peekjef72/veeam_exporter/README.md

 ## Description
 Prometheus exporter for Veeam Entreprise Manager

-This exporter collect metrics from Veeam Enterprise Manager HTTP API.
+This exporter collects metrics from Veeam Enterprise Manager HTTP API.

 It is a python HTTP server that exposes metrics to http (default port 9247) that can be then scrapped by Prometheus.